 We like this tall ship tour, we have taken it several times with friends and always have a great time.

 Walk across the Sydney Harbour Bridge

-While this does not need to be a night time activity, it works perfectly well as one.
+While this does not need to be a nighttime activity, it works perfectly well as one.
 Take the train to Milson’s Point and wander down to Mary Booth Reserve for some stunning harbour views.

 Once you are done, make your way back to the Harbour Bridge steps and head over the bridge to Circular Quay.
 Take in the view or snap away till your heart’s content.
 Either way, the golden hour just before sunset and the blue hour that is the period immediately after are lovely times to spend looking out at the harbour.

-The steps just beyond the Southeast pylon will take you down into the Rocks where many a distraction awaits.
+The steps just beyond the Southeast pylon will take you down into the Rocks, where many a distraction awaits.
 You can follow our instructions here.

 Try a Bridge Climb with a difference

 Ride a ferry and watch the city sparkle

 Walk around the Rocks and check out the historic pubs